Considerations for mature students

 At NAIT, mature students are often our highest achievers.
 You already know how to prioritize, how to juggle commitments and how to use your time effectively.
-You likely have clear goals in mind, and have sacrificed something to come to school.
+You likely have clear goals in mind.
+All of this will help you succeed as a mature learner.

-All students feel overwhelmed at some times, and especially during the first semester while getting used to school.
+All students feel overwhelmed at some point, and especially during the first term, while getting used to school.
 Make sure you give yourself enough downtime away from school to recharge.

 If you continue to feel overwhelmed, there are a few options available to you.

-- Talk about your concerns with your classmates – you’re probably not the only one feeling this way, and getting support from your classmates can help you feel better.
+Talk about your concerns with your peers or classmates – you’re probably not the only one feeling this way, and getting support from your peers can help you feel better.

-Many students, mature or not, choose to spread their program out over three rather than two years.
-While in some programs this is not possible, if you are feeling overwhelmed, check with your program head to see if this is an option.
+Many students, mature or not, choose to spread their program out over a longer period of time.
+While this is not possible in some programs, if you are feeling overwhelmed, check with your program chair to see if this is an option.

-Mature students can learn and remember just as well as younger students.
-However, getting into a good study routine will take some practice.
+Most students find that getting into a good study routine will take some practice.